Skip to content

 Skin chronobiology involves providing our skin with the right care at the right time.
 Indeed, our skin follows a circadian rhythm, a biological cycle of approximately 24 hours.
 Skin cells can detect changes in light and adapt their behavior accordingly throughout the day.
 Let's focus on the biological phases of our epidermis.

-1. Skin in the morning
+1. Skin in the Morning

 In the morning, cell activity and hydration are at their lowest while cortisol levels are elevated.
 The skin tends to be more sensitive during this time.
 It requires gentle care, hydration, and protection from external aggressions.

-2. Skin during the day
+2. Skin During the Day

 Our skin is constantly evolving to face various environmental factors.
 During the day, it acts as a shield against external aggressors such as weather conditions and pollution.
 Daytime is when cell regeneration is at its lowest.
 Shininess may sometimes be observed around noon due to an increase in sebum production.

-3. Skin in the evening
+3. Skin in the Evening

 Throughout the day, our skin accumulates external pollutants that can clog pores and dull the complexion.
 It is essential to cleanse your face thoroughly to rid the skin of all accumulated impurities, allowing optimal cell renewal.
 This helps prevent imperfections, enlarged and clogged pores, dull complexion, and accelerated skin aging.

-4. Skin during the night
+4. Skin During the Night

 Night is a time for cellular renewal and regeneration: the cell division process intensifies to repair damaged cells, and blood circulation accelerates to support cell renewal.
 It is the moment when our skin is most active in regeneration, provided we give our body the rest it needs and do not miss out on sleep.
 Indeed, our lifestyle and lack of sleep can hinder the skin's regeneration process at night.